dog-broad/Virtual-Keyboard-App/README.md

    git clone https://github.com/dog-broad/VirtualKeyboardApp.git
    ```

-   Or maka a fork and clone instead.
+   Or make a fork and clone instead.

 2. **Set Up the Server**: